pkdone/k8smongodb/index.md

-Exploring the best ways to run [MongoDB](https://www.mongodb.com/) database clusters, using the [Kubernetes](https://kubernetes.io/) orchestration framework, and leveraging [Docker](https://www.docker.com/) containers.
+Guidance for running [MongoDB](https://www.mongodb.com/) database clusters, using the [Kubernetes](https://kubernetes.io/) orchestration framework, and leveraging [Docker](https://www.docker.com/) containers.
 Fundamental to this is [Kubernetes StatetfulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/), for stable dedicated network storage volumes and network hostnames, which are critical for resiliently managing data that outlives the lifetime of ephemeral containers.

 ## Introduction To Running MongoDB on Kubernetes